MikulasP/SnakeAES/README.md

 A little background
 -------------------

-This code was put together in about a week, without any previous knowledge of the AEs algorythm.
+This code was put together in about a week, without any previous knowledge of the AES or any other encryption algorythms.
-Since I wrote is for an assignment I did not have much time to work on it.
+Since I wrote is for an assignment I did not have much time to work on it, and it is far from optional.
+But it's functional after all.

 I wish to return working on this code in the not too distant future, and make it better (and a proper AES library).